MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-open-guide-qr-code.md

      ![Screen shot of mixed reality home](media/qr-code-open-mixed-reality-home.PNG "Screen shot of mixed reality home")

 2. Gaze at the QR code.

-3. A green outline will appear with a play buton.
-Press the play button.
+When a green outline appears with a play button, press the play button.

     ![Green outline and play button](media/embed-qr-code-digital.PNG "Green outline and play button")